A roadshow is the perfect opportunity to spread your brand’s message to a wide-ranging audience in a fun and interactive way.

 Use your existing data to answer the W5H and tailor your outreach to your target audience in as few words as possible.
 As mentioned before, be sure to engage your audience on social media.
 Find the platforms they’re most active on and join the discourse - don’t be afraid to capitalize on FOMO!

 If you’ve answered your W5H, curating your event content should be no problem.
-Consider the age of your attendees, their level of education, their professional titles and the like when designing your event messaging.

 Remember that your messaging and content will likely change based on where your roadshow is being hosted.
 Learn about the discourse of your audience and use it to convey your message.
 And be sure to recycle these social and content strategies for post-event follow-up!